-Dublin AIDS Alliance CLG T/A HIV Ireland is a company limited by guarantee incorporated in the Republic of Ireland.
-The registered office of the company is 70 Eccles Street,, Dublin 7 which is also the principal place of business of the company The financial statements have been presented in Euro (€) which is also the functional currency of the company.
+Dublin Aids Alliance CLG T/A HIV Ireland is a company limited by guarantee incorporated in the Republic of Ireland.
+The registered office of the charity is 70 Eccles Street, Dublin 7 which is also the principal place of business of the charity.
+The financial statements have been presented in Euro (€) which is also the functional currency of the charity.